laravel/docs/views.md

 		<p>This is my body content.</p>
 	@stop

-The `sidebar` section is using the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
-The `@@parent` directive will be replaced by the content of the layout when the view is rendered.
+In the example above, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
+The `@@parent` directive will be replaced by the content of the layout when the template is rendered.

+Of course, Blade templates may be returned from routes using the global `view` helper function:

+	Route::get('blade', function () {
+		return view('child');
+	});

 <a name="other-blade-control-structures"></a>
 ## Other Blade Control Structures